Popular in | August | High demand for flights, 11% potential price rise |

 Yes!
 Cheapflights helps users easily find flights to Granada with no change fees.

 Of course!
-You can now track prices for flights to Granada and get an alert from Cheapflights when they change.
-Have a valid email address ready and make a flight search when you’re ready to set up your price alert.
+You can track prices for flights to Granada and get an alert from Cheapflights when they change.
+Have a valid email address ready and click the bell icon next to the flight deals to set up your price alerts.